-The idea for the Sister House Collective came in 2014 after founder Ashely Ayala made a career shift.
-She left her job as an in-home care provider and summer camp art director for special needs adults to travel to Southeast Asia with the intention of finding a job working with sex trafficking victims.
-Instead, while in Thailand and Cambodia Ayala learned that many trafficking survivors were thriving in rehab programs while making handmade goods.
+In 2014, founder Ashley Ayala made a career shift from her job as an in-home care provider and summer camp art director for special needs adults to starting Sister House Collective.
+That year, she was inspired when she traveled to Southeast Asia with the intention of finding a job working with sex trafficking victims.
+Instead, while in Thailand and Cambodia, Ayala learned that many trafficking survivors were thriving in rehab programs while making handmade goods.

 “I wanted to bring these beautiful products to the U.S., specifically Las Vegas, and engage the public through handcrafted commerce, opening the door to conversations about things that really matter—like men, women and children being abused all over the world for the sake of human consumption,” she says.
 “We all like things like jewelry and throw pillows.
 And we all have friends and family who appreciate a good gift.”

 Ayala’s goal for Sister House is to serve as a place where people can buy quality products knowing that the purchases directly impact the lives of the artisans behind them.
 Sister House items range from jewelry made by an indigenous tribe in Costa Rica to one-of-a-kind blankets, hand-stitched by sex trafficking survivors in Bangladesh who are undergoing counseling and integration back into society.